Multiple Chrome Users

-The multiple users feature will allow the user to associate a set of preferences with a specific set of browser windows, rather than with an entire running instance of Chrome.
+The multiple users feature allows the user to associate a set of preferences with a specific set of browser windows, rather than with an entire running instance of Chrome.
 Allowing different windows to run as different Chrome identities means that a user can have different open windows associated with different Google accounts, and correspondingly different sets of preferences, apps, bookmarks, and so on -- all those elements which are bound to a specific user's identity.
-Having multiple userss in the Chrome browser also makes it easy to browse with separate identities without having to log in as separate users at the operating system level.
+Having multiple users in the Chrome browser also makes it easy to browse with separate identities without having to log in as separate users at the operating system level.

 Sync and Multiple Users

 Right now, Chrome provides a way of associating a Google account with a Chrome profile through the sync mechanism -- if a user "syncs" their browser, the user's apps, autofill data, bookmarks, extensions, passwords, preferences, and themes will be associated with the logged-in Google account and stored off-client, where they become available to the user on any browser on which they connect to their synced account.
 Sync provides the basic mechanism for binding a Google account to the state of a Chrome browser, but provides no special consideration for different users: the model provides that a browser is either synced to an account or not synced, and syncing adds data, instead of modifying it.
 For example, if a user syncs to account A and then logs out and syncs to account B, the browser will contain bookmarks from both accounts.

 In the multiple users model, the idea of syncing will need to adapt to the understanding that several distinct users (or, at least, identities) can be associated with a single browser instance -- and that creating a personal account for the browser need not necessarily establish an off-client repository to save its state.
 There are two main issues here:

 1. The user will be able to create a local account without enabling sync.
 This model can be seen as something like starting multiple Chrome instances with separate user-data-dir directories.